-For those who choose not to carry a firearm (or work in places that prohibit it), pepper spray is a self defense tool that should be strongly considered.
+For those who choose not to carry a firearm (or work/visit places that prohibit it), pepper spray is a self defense tool that should be strongly considered.

 The active ingredient in pepper spray is called “oleoresin capsicum”, usually abbreviated as “OC”.
 Hot peppers (like chilis) are ground down into a powder, and the OC is extracted into a water or paste that severely irritates the eyes, skin, and throat.

 Direct contact with the eyes usually results in temporary blindness that can last up to 45 minutes as the eyes seal shut and try to flush out the OC.